PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ## API Object

-Service is a top-level resource in the Kubernetes REST API.
-You can find more details about the API object at: [Service API object](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#service-v1-core).
+Service is a top-level resource in the PlaidCloud REST API.
+You can find more details about the API object at: [Service API object](/docs/reference/generated/PlaidCloud-api/{{< param "version" >}}/#service-v1-core).

 ## Supported protocols {#protocol-support}